evan-l-munson/saotd/README.md

         or topic Twitter data.
       - `TimeScale` displays how the Twitter data sentiment scores through time.
-      - `WorldMap` displays the location of a tweet across the globe by hashtag or topic.
+      - `WorldMap` displays the location of a Tweet across the globe by hashtag or topic.

 ## Example